folio-org/okapi/doc/guide.md

   -H "X-Okapi-Tenant: our" \
   http://localhost:9130/sample
 ```
-and indeed the sample module says that _it works_.
+and indeed the sample module says: _It works_

 ### Enabling both modules for the other tenant